-The population eligible to sit for the AMCA examinations must be 18 years of age*, possess a high school diploma* or equivalent and meet one of the below requirements:
+The candidates eligible to sit for the AMCA examinations must be 18 years of age*, possess a high school diploma* or equivalent and meet one of the below requirements:

 *CTE and Vocational students are eligible to sit for the AMCA exams.
 For more information please call 888.960.AMCA(2622).